rookiestar28/ComfyUI_Security_Audit/README.md

 4.  **Runtime Monitor Risks**: The runtime monitor intercepts system calls.
 While designed to be safe, there is a theoretical risk that it could conflict with certain complex nodes or cause instability.

-5.  **No Liability**:
+5.  **Disclaimer**:
-    * This software is provided "AS IS", without warranty of any kind.
+    * This project is licensed under the **MIT License**.
+In accordance with the license terms, the software is provided "AS IS", without warranty of any kind, express or implied.
-    * The developer is **NOT liable** for any damages, data loss, hardware failure, or security breaches resulting from the use or misuse of this tool.
+    * The developer is **NOT LIABLE** for any legal or compensatory damages arising from the use or misuse of this tool, including but not limited to:
+      - Direct or indirect losses
+      - Data loss or corruption
+      - Hardware damage
+      - Security breaches or privacy violations
+      - Business interruption or other commercial losses

+   **User Notice**
+    * It is strongly recommended to test thoroughly and backup important data before use.
-    * For maximum security, always run ComfyUI in an isolated environment (Docker/VM).
+    * For the highest level of security, it is recommended to run ComfyUI in an isolated environment (Docker/VM).